Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_auth.md

 - We check if the request needs to be authenticated
 - If so, we try to load a previously saved token
-  - If there’s one, we clone the request in case we need to re-issue it with a refreshed token (as token could be rejected server side)
+  - If there’s one, we clone the request (non multipart) in case we need to re-issue it with a refreshed token (as token could be rejected server side)
   - If there’s not, we ask for a refreshed one, depending on your `RefreshTokenAsync` implementation (at this stage, a login flow)
 - We set the authentication header with the token
 - We finally send the request